 The long-term management strategies for many complex sites include leaving significant amounts of contamination in place.
 At such sites the achievement of risk-based goals is based on a reduction of the contaminant flux (e.g., reduction in source strength) between the zone of residual contamination and the point(s) of compliance.
-Such flux reduction is generally accomplished by one of four approaches, possibly coupled with partial removal of source zone contamination: (1) hydraulic containment, (2) physical containment, (3) reduction of contaminant concentrations through natural processes (monitored natural attenuation), and/or (4) reduction of contaminant concentrations through an engineered reaction zone, most commonly in the form of a downgradient permeable reactive barrier (PRB) (see Chapter 4 for descriptions of these technologies).
+Such flux reduction is generally accomplished by one of four approaches, possibly coupled with partial removal of source zone contamination: (1) hydraulic containment, (2) physical containment, (3) reduction of contaminant concentrations through natural processes (monitored natural attenuation), and/or (4) reduction of contaminant concentrations through an engineered reactive barrier (PRB) (see Chapter 4 for descriptions of these technologies).
 This section summarizes key concepts and tools for assessing the likelihood and consequences of failure for these approaches.